 A standing committee will be established to consider all requests for charge back fees or increases in charge back fees.
 Membership on this committee shall include representatives from:

-This committee serves to evaluate applications and to make recommendations to the Vice Provost for Administration and Finance.
-No fee or increase in fee will be allowed without approval of the Vice Provost for Administration and Finance.
+This committee serves to evaluate applications and to make recommendations to the Chief Financial Officer and Vice Provost for Finance.
+No fee or increase in fee will be allowed without approval of the Chief Financial Officer and Vice Provost for Finance.

-Fees that are currently in place will be allowed to continue unless challenged or if, upon review, the Vice Provost for Administration and Finance modifies the fee.
+Fees that are currently in place will be allowed to continue unless challenged or if, upon review, the Chief Financial Officer and Vice Provost for Finance modifies the fee.
 Requests to update existing fees should be forwarded by the department that initiated the fee to the Service Center Fee Evaluation Committee for review.
 At a minimum, the Service Center Fee Evaluation Committee will review all service center fees every two years.

 Ph (785) 864-3066

 Fax (785) 864-5829

 03/08/2019: Changed title VP for Administration and Finance to Chief Financial Officer and VP for Finance.

 03/18/1991: First issued.